Fiona Travels from Asia

 Tips for visiting Mua Cave in Ninh Binh

 • The entrance fee is VND 100,000 per person.
-If you want to spend the night, book a room at Mua Caves Ecolodge right inside the complex and be entitled to free entrance.
+However, if you’d like to extend your stay, consider booking a room at Mua Caves Ecolodge which is located right within the complex.
+As a guest, you’ll enjoy free entrance to the site.

 8. Tuyet Tinh Coc aka Am Tien Cave – Ninh Binh